 There is a two year statute of limitations applicable to most personal injury cases.
 Shorter time limitations apply when a defendant is a governmental entity.
 Longer time limitations may apply to minors.

-The lawsuit must be filed against the responsible driver or owner.
+The personal injury lawsuit must be filed against the responsible driver or owner.
 Their insurance company cannot be named in the lawsuit.

-What can I expect if a lawsuit is filed?
+What Can I Expect if a Personal Injury Lawsuit is Filed?

 If a lawsuit is filed the defendant is entitled to conduct “discovery” which may include written questions (called “interrogatories”), depositions and a physical examination by a defense doctor.
 We will assist you with each of these procedures.